letisiapangataa/letisiapangataa.github.io/_pages/about.md

 ---
-title: "Mālō e lelei.
-Kia ora.
-Hello."
+title: "Mālō e lelei. <br>Kia ora. <br>Hello."
 permalink: /about/
 ---

 Ko hoku hingoa ko Letisia.
-Ko Letisia tōku ingoa.
-My name is Letisia.
+<br>Ko Letisia tōku ingoa.
+<br>My name is Letisia.

-Student of computers with a passion for creative arts, business and entrepreneurship, to science and technology.
+Student of Computers at [University of Auckland](/academia) with a passion for Creative Arts, Business and Entrepreneurship to Science and Technology.

-Inspired by my interests and Tongan heritage, focused on providing creative insight into individual and professional projects.
+Actively inspired by problems, solutions, trends, pop culture, individual interests and Tongan heritage, I channel my talents on providing creative insight in combination with science and technology, and being able to implement innovative and efficient solutions into professional projects.

+Contact me via [**lpan375@aucklanduni.ac.nz**](mailto:lpan375@aucklanduni.ac.nz) or <a href="https://www.linkedin.com/in/letisiapangataa/" target="_blank">**LinkedIn**</a>.

 Mālō aupito’ from Aotearoa, New Zealand.